XQ22/Bad-Coding-Challenge/README.md

 These files are my attempt to solve those challenges in as esoteric and/or inefficient a way as possible, inspired by the subreddits [/r/badcode](https://reddit.com/r/badcode) and [/r/shittyprogramming](https://reddit.com/r/shittyprogramming).

+Naturally, the products of bad coding will be different from the products of sensible coding.

 ## Rules I will be using

 1. No if statements.
 There exists no further evil than including if statements in your code.
 2. Use Python.
 Using Python, making bad code becomes a challenge.
 3. Only Finished work will be published to the Master Branch.
+Later updates can still be made
 4. No use of the Python class structure is permitted.
+5. No looking at the good code videos before making bad code.
+To find the requirements of the code, I'll use the "see it live" feature on the [Coding Train website](https://thecodingtrain.com/CodingChallenges/)

 ## Completed Challenges